Safety briefings take place at 8am and 3pm.

 You will then need to take a ferry from Nitmiluk Gorge to the start of the trail near 17 Mile Creek.

-The ferry departs twice a day at 7am and 9am.
-All walkers must be at the boat ramp 15 minutes prior with their permits ready.
+It departs twice a day at 7am and 9am.
+All walkers must be at the boat ramp 15 minutes before with their permits ready.

 Getting from the trail